Heatblur-Simulations/f-4e-manual/src/design_systems.md

 #### Function Selector Switch

-The function selector provides COLD MIC, HOT MIC (always active), and RADIO OVERRIDE options.
-The WSOs switch must be in HOT MIC to enable ground crew transmission.
+The function selector offers three options: COLD MIC, HOT MIC (enabling automatic intercom operation), and RADIO OVERRIDE.
+While RADIO OVERRIDE operates similarly to HOT MIC, it also attenuates all sounds except for crew communication, the pullup tone from the ARBCS, and the Shrike aural tone.
+For ground crew transmission to be enabled, the WSOs switch must be set to HOT MIC.

 #### Amplifier Select Knob

 The three position Amplifier Select Knob determines which amplification channel is used: B/U for the backup, NORM for the normal amplifier, and EMER for a parallel function, should both amplifiers in a cockpit fail.
-In EMER mode, only audio from the other cockpit would be heard, and the volume control would be managed by that cockpit.
+In EMER mode, only audio from the other cockpit would be heard, and the volume control of all sounds would be managed by that cockpit.

 #### Intercom Microphone Switch

 The microphone switch for the Intercom System is the aft position on the inboard throttle grip in both cockpits.
-When using the intercom, all audio sans the pullup tone, stall warning, voice warning, and ECM are reduced.
+When using the intercom, all audio sans the pullup tone, stall warning, voice warning, and ECM are reduced (same as RADIO OVERRIDE).

 ### UHF Radio